-The Aboriginal Maternal and Infant Health Service (AMIHS) was implemented in 2001 to improve the health of Aboriginal women during pregnancy and decrease perinatal morbidity and mortality for Aboriginal babies.
+The Aboriginal Maternal and Infant Health Service (AMIHS) was implemented in 2001 to improve the health of mothers of Aboriginal babies during pregnancy so that their babies have the best possible start in life.

-In 2007, AMIHS was expanded from seven programs to over 30 programs with many more sites across NSW.
-Today, there are over 40 AMIHS sites in NSW, delivering services to mothers of Aboriginal babies in over 80 locations.
+There are over 40 AMIHS sites in NSW delivering services to Aboriginal families in over 80 locations.

-AMIHS midwives and Aboriginal Health Workers provide antenatal and postnatal care, from as early as possible after conception up to eight weeks postpartum.
-The care is provided in the community but is linked into mainstream maternity services to ensure that risk management and education are available to AMIHS teams.
+AMIHS teams provide antenatal and postnatal care, from as early as possible in the pregnancy and up to eight weeks after birth.
+The care is provided in the community and links closely with mainstream maternity services to ensure that risk management, education and support are available to AMIHS teams.

 Services provided by AMIHS include:

-Smooth transition of care of the newborn and family to child and family health services ensures continuity of care for the child up until school age.
-NSW Health has implemented the Building Strong Foundations program (across 15 locations) to provide early childhood healthcare for families up until the child goes to school.
-Some BSF programs are co-located with an AMIHS, which allows a seamless transition of care for a family from the maternity service to the child and family health service.
+After attending AMIHS, families are linked to child and family health services.
+NSW Health has implemented the Building Strong Foundations (BSF) program across 15 locations to provide child and family health services for Aboriginal families up until the child goes to school.
+Some BSF programs are co-located with an AMIHS.

 Access a map of AMIHS services